ENCODE-DCC/dnase-seq-pipeline/README.md

 # ENCODE DNase-seq pipeline

 ### Introduction
 This is the uniform processing pipeline for [ENCODE DNase-seq experiments](https://www.encodeproject.org/search/?type=Experiment&assay_title=DNase-seq).
 It uses [WDL](https://github.com/openwdl/wdl) and [Caper](https://github.com/ENCODE-DCC/caper) (a wrapper over [Cromwell](https://github.com/broadinstitute/cromwell)) to specify and run the processing steps, and [Docker](https://www.docker.com/) to ensure a reproducible and portable compute environment.
 The same inputs should produce the same outputs regardless of computational platform (local, Cloud, etc.).
 The benefits of having a reproducible workflow include generating processed results that are comparable between ENCODE experiments and providing outside users an easy way to process their own DNAse-seq data for comparison with ENCODE data.
+See ENCODE's [ChIP-seq](https://github.com/ENCODE-DCC/chip-seq-pipeline2) and [ATAC-seq](https://github.com/ENCODE-DCC/atac-seq-pipeline) pipelines for other examples of reproducible workflows.

 ### Requirements
 Follow the instructions for installing [Caper](https://github.com/ENCODE-DCC/caper#installation).